antononcube/RakuForPrediction-book/Articles/Graph-representation-of-grammars.md

 Mathematica notebooks in [RakuMode](https://resources.wolframcloud.com/PacletRepository/resources/AntonAntonov/RakuMode/), [AAp7], make much easier the experiments with diagram generation and LLM utilization.
 (And more fun!)

+- Generating Raku grammars with ChatGPT-3.5 or PaLM often produces "non-working" grammars.
+Hence, I focused on EBNF grammars.
+  My assumption is that EBNF has been around for a longer time period, hence, LLMs are "better trained for it."

 ------

 ## Packages and interactions